polyaxon/polyaxon/templates/experimentation/experiments.md

     For more information please visite the [declarations section](/polyaxonfile_specification/sections#declarations) reference.

+!!! info "More details"
+    For more details about the `run section` check the [run section reference](/polyaxonfile_specification/sections#run)

-To make sure that the polyaxon file is valid you can execute it, we can run
+To make sure that the polyaxon file is valid you can run the following command,

 ```bash
 $ polyaxon check -f polyaxonfile.yml -m